Composer

 JL: Oh yes,

-depends on the time that one lives.
-But what I think of especially
+on the time that one lives.
+But what I think of especially when I’m

-when I’m posed that question, I answer with a line in a poem of Auden, in
+posed that question, I answer with a line in a poem of Auden, in which he

-which he says — more or less, I’m not saying the exact
+says — more or less, I’m not saying the exact words

-words — but the eleventh commandment is “Thou shalt not sociologize!”
+— but the eleventh commandment is “Thou shalt not sociologize!”
+[Both

-[Both laugh] Lord only knows where it’s been in society, or what it
+laugh] Lord only knows where it’s been in society, or what it does,

-does, but for me as a person, it has been a great joy all my life, and a
+but for me as a person, it has been a great joy all my life, and a beautiful

-beautiful thing.
-It is something which has been able to take me out
+thing.
+It is something which has been able to take me out of myself,

-of myself, and it’s never failed me yet.
-It is just like a beautiful
+and it’s never failed me yet.
+It is just like a beautiful building,

-building, like Chartres, or a painting that is beautiful.
-One forgets
+like Chartres, or a painting that is beautiful.
+One forgets one’s self,

-one’s self, and one lives with that beautiful object.
-Because of that,
+and one lives with that beautiful object.
+Because of that, in some

-here!
-I don’t mean to make it something sacred, but for me it does
+I don’t mean to make it something sacred, but for me it does have that delight

-have that delight and that beauty.
-I don’t know what it does for society,
+and that beauty.
+I don’t know what it does for society, really.

-really.
 I think that for those of us who love it, it does do that.
+It helps

-It helps us with a beautiful thing, as any beautiful object will help us
+us with a beautiful thing, as any beautiful object will help us through

 BD: When the

-that’s sitting there listening to your music — if anything
+audience that’s sitting there listening to your music — if

-at all?
-[Vis-a-vis the recording shown at right, see my interviews
+anything at all?
+[Vis-à-vis the recording shown at right,

 JL: I don’t

-expect different things.
-The audience during my musical time has been
+different things.
+The audience during my musical time has been mostly

-mostly fellow composers.
+fellow composers.
 The audience has not been that disparate.
+The

 BD: But you